JBEI/edd/README.md

           non-zero integer indicating RabbitMQ's process ID
         * In case of problems, use
           `sudo launchctl unload /Library/LaunchDaemons/com.rabbitmq.plist`
-        * From this point on, all manual commands should be run as user `rabbitmq`, and omitting the `sudo` from earlier testing.
+        * From this point on, all commands (other the launchctl) should be run as user `rabbitmq`, and omitting the `sudo` from earlier testing.

             sudo su rabbitmq